amanda-park/amanda-park.netlify.app/content/en/post/_index.md

 ---
-description: 'This is a list of blog posts I have written.'
+description: 'An archive of all the blog posts I have written.'
 featured_image: ""
-title: Posts
+title: Blog
 ---

 Common Tags